War in the Ancient World

 This course will examine, by means of case studies, a number of aspects of the prosecution of war in the ancient world.
 The course will consider the attitudes, roles and actions of the warring parties, and the impact warfare has on combatants and non-combatants alike.
 Where nations are involved in prosecuting war, the course will also consider the reasons for the outbreak of warfare, and it will consider the nature of the societies participating in such conflict.

-2. be able to compare and contrast relevant texts for accuracy and credibility and to appreciate and express the limits of ancient evidence
+2. Compare and contrast relevant texts for accuracy and credibility and to appreciate and express the limits of ancient evidence

-4. have investigated the periods of history and major events under consideration, as well as major political and military figures
+4. Investigate the periods of history and major events under consideration, as well as major political and military figures

-5. have evaluated, investigated and written about military problems in ancient history
+5. Evaluate, investigate and write about military problems in ancient history

 Content includes: the methods of war of the society, state or city and the benefits accruing from war (e.g. booty, indemnity, territorial acquisition); the structure of the army, with attention to the commander; logistical considerations of the army and campaigning - supplies and movements, weaponry, training in tactics, morale; strategies employed by warring generals, including aggressive warfare, sieges of towns, use of terror and psychology; battle tactics based on reconstructions of important battles; depiction and treatment of the enemy as combatants, hostages, prisoners (slavery, torture, execution); treatment of non-combatants (brutalising, rape, slavery, execution).

 Face to Face On Campus 2 hour(s) per Week for Full Term

 Face to Face On Campus 1 hour(s) per Week for Full Term